LombreBlanche34/py_pngtowebp/readme.md

 # PNG To WEBP

+### usage:
-folder variable `directory` line 6
+change the variable `directory` line 6 by your folder path

+install module
 `pip install pillow`